Daniel Cerny: Life and career

 Cerny was born in 1981 in Los Angeles, the son of Helena and Pavel Cerny.
 His brother is politician Andrei Cherny.
-His parents are Czechoslovakian Jewish immigrants, who were dissidents in Prague.
+His parents are Czechoslovak Jewish immigrants, who were dissidents in Prague.
 He expressed interest in film and acting at a young age, and made his debut in Doc Hollywood (1991) with a minor role, followed by playing the manifestation of an evil spirit in the horror film Demonic Toys (1992).
 In 1994, he was cast in a supporting role in Peter Weir's Fearless (1993) opposite Jeff Bridges.

 He played the lead role of Eli Porter in the 1995 horror film Children of the Corn III: Urban Harvest.
 Cerny gave up acting after the film, only returning for a minor part in an episode of the miniseries Revelations (2005) opposite Bill Pullman, and a supporting part in the direct-to-video sequel The Prince & Me II: The Royal Wedding (2006).
 Cerny worked as an assistant editor on the television series TransGeneration (2005) and The Janice Dickinson Modeling Agency (2006).